-The Supplier shall establish and maintain a policy to prevent the use of materials sourced through any illegal and unethical means.

-As part of or in addition to such policy, the Supplier shall establish and maintain a policy to ensure that Conflict Minerals contained in Products do not directly or indirectly finance or benefit an Armed Group in the Democratic Republic of the Congo or an Adjoining Country.
-The Supplier shall exercise due diligence on the source and chain of custody of Conflict Minerals contained in Products and make Supplier's due diligence measures available to LGE upon request.
-The supplier shall also respond promptly to LGE requests for information regarding the results of Supplier's due diligence measures, including but not limited to the country of origin or smelters and refiners used to process Conflict Minerals contained in Products.
+The Supplier shall establish and implement policies and comply with regulations to prevent the use of materials and minerals sourced through any illegal and unethical means.
+The supplier shall adopt a policy and exercise due diligence on the source and chain of custody of the tantalum, tin, tungsten, and gold (Conflict Minerals) in the products they manufacture to reasonably assure that they are sourced in a way consistent with the Organization for Economic Co-operation and Development (OECD) Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas or an equivalent and recognized due diligence framework.
+The Supplier shall exercise due diligence on the source and chain of custody of Conflict Minerals contained in Products and make Supplier's due diligence measures available to LGE upon request, and such materials and minerals shall be supplied by smelters and refiners that are certified by Responsible Minerals Assurance Process(RMAP) or any other company that incorporates a similar certification.
+The supplier shall also respond promptly to LGE's requests for information regarding the results of Supplier's due diligence measures, including but not limited to the country of origin or smelters and refiners used to process Conflict Minerals contained in Products.